When comparing Montego Bay vs Negril which do you go for?

 Negril is a charming resort town on Jamaica’s western coast renowned for its stunning beaches, crystal-clear turquoise waters, and vibrant locals.

-There is a huge public beach, as well as a few private beaches that are very quiet and away from all the noisy complexes like near Montego Bay.
+There is a huge public beach, as well as a few private beaches that are very quiet and away from all the noisy complexes like you’ll find near Montego Bay.
 This is what draws thousands of visitors a year: the quietness.

 Negril on the map